 I definitely would come back here some day and attempt summit once I am more fit.

 I will wrap up this blog with an amazing video made by my friend and teammate Kyle Francia from our trek, filmed using our iPhones.
 I watch this video every few months and it makes me very happy and nostalgic.

 … and precious illustration my manager Rohan drew for us while we were out of office climbing.

-If you are considering climbing Rinjani, hopefully this post helped you.
+If you are considering climbing Mount Rinjani – I really hope this post helped you.
 Feel free to reach out and ask me questions in the comments section below!